 St. Anthony’s Parish went through a lot of obstacles, but with the solidarity of the Parishioners and their love for this Parish, they overcame these difficulties and were debts free at the epoch of Fr.
 George Zina who served this Parish for nine years with enthusiasm and love adding the Parking Lot, the entrance and the gardens.

 In 1996, Msgr.
-Paul Attea the Antonin took responsibility of this Parish for two years, then came Rev. Father Elie Zouein who was appointed by His Excellency Mgr.
+Paul Attea the Antonin took the responsibility for this Parish for two years, then came Rev. Father Elie Zouein who was appointed by His Excellency Mgr.
 Joseph Khoury, November 8th, 1997 and he is the present Pastor of Our Parish and the Chaplain for the Canadian Forces in the Windsor Regiment.

 Our Parish is now the traditional Maronite Church who grows the seeds of faith in the new generation by keeping them close to their home: St. Anthony’s Church, and by giving them the spiritual and religious help they need, our Youth are more ready to volunteer and help.